particle-iot/docs/src/content/reference/device-os/firmware.md

 ```
 <!-- spark_wiring_thread.h 255 -->

 Lock the mutex.
-If the mutex is already locked, blocks the current thread until is is unlocked.
+If the mutex is already locked, blocks the current thread until is unlocked.

 A `Mutex` can only be locked once, even from the same thread.
 If you need to be able to lock a mutex multiple times, you should use `RecursiveMutex` instead.